-- (1) To qualify for the Bachelor of Music degree, students must successfully complete relevant curriculum requirements; meet the promotion, final year and residence requirements; and receive Departmental recommendation. - (2) Degrees With Distinction shall be awarded to students who achieve a grade point average of 3.5 or more on all the units of course weight credited to the program and on all the units of course weight in Music.
-Students who have taken part of their program at another university may be granted a degree "With Distinction" at the discretion of the Faculty.

-43.10 Bachelor of Music (BMus)/Bachelor of Education (BEd Secondary) Combined Degrees
+- To qualify for the Bachelor of Music degree, students must successfully complete relevant curriculum requirements; meet the promotion, final year and residence requirements; and receive Departmental recommendation. - (2) Degrees With Distinction shall be awarded to students who achieve a grade point average of 3.5 or more on all the units of course weight credited to the program and on all the units of course weight in Music.
+Students who have taken part of their program at another university may be granted a degree "With Distinction" at the discretion of the Faculty. - 43.10 Bachelor of Music (BMus)/Bachelor of Education (BEd Elementary) Combined Degrees, and Bachelor of Music (BMus)/Bachelor of Education (BEd Secondary) Combined Degrees